-Two major integrated steelworks
+Two major integrated steelworks with highly competitive strengths

-JFE has two major integrated steelworks,

-one each in western and eastern Japan.

-that boast world-class costs, products, and

-technologies.
-Both facilities leverage the

-highly competitive technologies, intellec-

-by JFE over many decades.
+JFE has two major integrated steelworks, one each in western and eastern Japan, that boast world-class costs, products, and technologies.
+Both facilities leverage the highly competitive technologies, intellectual property, and know-how accumulated by JFE over many decades.